 - We run JupyterLab within tmux so that it will persist past the current ssh connection and we still can easily see its output.
 If you don’t know or want tmux, you could use

 nohupto get Jupyterlab to persist.

-- A more secure alternative is to omit
+- For remote servers, a more secure alternative is to omit

 --ip 0.0.0.0in the

 jupyter labcommand above, and always use SSH forwarding.
 One would then use

 ssh -N -L YOUR_PORT:localhost:YOUR_PORT firstname.lastname@example.org (obviously replace that with your username and server), and access JupyterLab via

 http://localhost:YOUR_PORT, rather than the server URL above.
 JupyterLab and commands run from it will still run on the remote server, but you connection will now be encrypted and folks on the same network as the compute server won’t be able to access the JuptyerLab instance directly.
 This is very important if you run on an untrusted network or if running Juptyerlab e.g. in the cloud.